Smartlux/py232key/README.md

 This Python script reads data from a serial port, applies a regular expression to extract specific information, and simulates keystrokes based on the extracted data.
 It's useful for automating data entry from measuring devices with an RS-232 port, such as scales and balances.

+It is meant to be an open-source alternative to our [232key virtual keyboard wedge](https://www.232key.com) software that runs under Windows, Linux and macOS.

 ## Features

 - Configurable serial port settings (port, baud rate, data bits, stop bits, parity)